gregdan3/gregdan3.github.io/pages/toki-pona/sona/preps.md

 ## Overview

+The word "preposition" comes from these words marking times and place- the "pre" part is for the fact that these words come before positions.

 Prepositions add context to a sentence.
 When using a preposition, you say the word and a phrase following it- the phrase is the context, and the word tells you what kind of context it is!

-The term "preposition" comes from these words marking times and place- the "pre" part is for the fact that these words come before positions.

 ::: info